25 Most Frequently Asked Questions about Red Light Therapy

 23. Q. Can I use Red Light Therapy if I’m taking Blood Pressure Medication?

 A. Red light therapy is generally safe to use while taking blood pressure medication, but caution is advised.
 RLT can cause vasodilation (widening of blood vessels), which may enhance the effects of blood pressure medication and lead to a further drop in blood pressure.
-This could cause mild dizziness or lightheadedness, especially if you’re already prone to low blood pressure.
-Some medications may also increase sensitivity to light, though this is rare with red/NIR wavelengths.

 24. Q. Is Red Light Therapy safe for Cancer patients?